-- The increased cost of global trade may drive ignored or removed from domestic legislation. some industries to further cut labour costs in an Stringent immigration enforcement measures may attempt to maintain profit margins.
-This is likely reduce the likelihood that those in exploitation to lead to an increase in exploitation and slaveryor human trafficking will come forward, for fear like practices in unregulated or irregular sectors of detention, prosecution, and deportation. - Diaspora communities may face increased public hostility, reducing social cohesion and placing many at risk of exclusion, stigma, and harm. - Restrictive employment policies may drive migrant workers towards informal, undocumented, or illicit work. - Restrictive visas may tie migrant work to the sponsorship of an employer, greatly increasing the risks of labour exploitation. - Rights and protections for victims and survivors in international legal frameworks may be eroded,
+- The increased cost of global trade may drive some industries to further cut labour costs in an attempt to maintain profit margins.
+This is likely to lead to an increase in exploitation and slaverylike practices in unregulated or irregular sectors - Diaspora communities may face increased public hostility, reducing social cohesion and placing many at risk of exclusion, stigma, and harm. - Restrictive employment policies may drive migrant workers towards informal, undocumented, or illicit work. - Restrictive visas may tie migrant work to the sponsorship of an employer, greatly increasing the risks of labour exploitation. - Rights and protections for victims and survivors in international legal frameworks may be eroded,